Long post. I know. So, let’s skip the formalities and bad puns and jump right into the good stuff — me messing stuff up.

 Day 15 - Larry, Moe, & Curly

 After I was settled in Helena, I did an inspection of my bike.
 The tread on Apollo’s tires was looking very thin and rust was starting to form on the chain due to the mix of wet and dry weather.
 So, I took my bike to the Great Divide Bike Shop (fitting eh?) to get it evaluated.

 Within an hour, Apollo was fitted with brand-new tires and a shiny new chain.
 The owner also gave me some really solid advice on future bike maintenance and what I should be prepared for with the trail ahead.

 Rolling out of the bike store, Apollo looked good — and I mean really good.

 And when you look good, you play good, too.
 So, despite my late start, I felt confident I would get to my destination in no time.

 Here’s the catch.
 The app isn’t perfect.
-And when two roads — like an interstate highway and annokd backroad — run parallel to one another, the app can sometimes switch the roads up.
+And when two roads — like an interstate highway and an old backroad — run parallel to one another, the app can sometimes switch the roads up.

 Some of you may be getting ahead of me here, but as you might have guessed, the supposed 2000 ft trail was more like a 4500 ft climb and added 5 more miles to the day — and it doesn’t stop there.
 As I hiked and biked for about 2 hours, I started seeing road signs: “Road ends 3 miles,” and “Dead end.”

-It was a beautiful Australian Shepard that was lying in the road with a little blue ball.
+It was a beautiful Australian shepherd that was lying in the road with a little blue ball.
 When I got close, he sprinted over and placed the ball at my feet.
-I suddenly heard voices from behind saying “if you throw it, he’ll play fetch all day.”
-It was two ranchers who told me that the dog’s name was Larry (they also had a cat named Moe), and that the dead end signs are a misnomer — the road I was on would take me to my campsite.
+I suddenly heard voices from behind saying “If you throw it, he’ll play fetch all day.”
+It was two ranchers who told me that the dog’s name was Larry (they also had a cat named Moe), and that the dead-end signs were a misnomer — the road I was on would take me to my campsite.